 Bend’s reputation as an outdoor paradise is justly deserved, with rivers and lakes to paddle and mountains to ski, hike and bike — and thanks to Oregon Adaptive Sports (OAS), visitors with disabilities have a great resource to access the bounty of outdoor adventures.
 Oregon Adaptive Sports is a Bend-based nonprofit originally founded in 1996 as an adaptive skiing program.
 In the two decades since its founding, the program has grown to become a year-round resource providing life-changing outdoor recreation experiences to individuals with disabilities to get outside along with their friends and families.

-In recent years, the summer program, which operates from late May to early September, has been expanding and now includes seven sports for youth and adults including road cycling, mountain biking, hiking, paddling, indoor and outdoor climbing, as well as golf.
+In recent years, the summer program, which operates from late May to early September, has been expanding and now includes six sports for youth and adults including road cycling, mountain biking, hiking, paddling, indoor and outdoor climbing, as well as golf.
 Registration for these programs are open as of Monday, May 10, 2021 and are expected to begin in June.

 OAS is equipped to accommodate a full range of populations, including those with physical impairments ranging from spinal cord injuries, amputees, stroke victims and visually impaired individuals, to those with developmental impairments including ADD/ADHD, autism and youth with learning disabilities who just require more one-on-one instruction and attention.
 OAS works to keep costs low for private and group sessions, and also offers scholarships to qualifying participants.
 The costs include gear, instruction and optional transportation from the OAS offices.
 As a nonprofit, OAS is inviting both new and returning volunteers to summer programming.
 To register as a new volunteer and sign up for training, please visit the Volunteer page on the OAS website for more information.